 The library collections

-At present, the library is divided between building 22 and building 27.
+The main part of the library is in building 22, only the Arnamagnæan reference collection is in building 27.
 See map of campus

 They are divided into reference collections, for us at the library and lending collections, which can be borrowed.